wangzhou/uadk/docs/wd_design.md

 ![overview](./wd_overview.png)

 Libwd provides a wrapper of basic UACCE user space interfaces, they will be a set of helper functions.
-Libwd offers a register interface to let hardware vendors to register their own user space driver, which could use above helper functions to do UACCE related work.

 Algorithm libraries offer a set of APIs to users, who could use this set of APIs to do specific task without accessing low level implementations.
+Algorithm libraries also offer a register interface to let hardware vendors to register their own user space driver, which could use above helper functions to do UACCE related work.

 So two mechanisms are provided to user application.
 User application could either access libwd or algorithm libraries.